cchauve/CompMath-Day-2023/exp/README.md

 `plasclass`: runs PlasClass.
 2022-05-26: tested with success.

 `mob_recon`: runs MOB-recon.
+2022-05-26: tested with success.

 `plasforest`: runs PlasForest.
+2022-05-26: tested with success.

-In each dirctory, the main script to run is `process_samples.sh`, that needs to be adjusted to replace the number of jobs in the array by the number of samples.
+In each directory, the main script to run is `process_samples.sh`, that needs to be adjusted to replace the number of jobs in the array by the number of samples.

 For a given sample `SAMPLE`, the results are in the directory `results/SAMPLE/`.